 Today's feast can easily be harmonized with Advent themes.
 The very name Lucy pulsates with light, a living symbol amid the season's darkness (the days are now the shortest of the year).
 As a wise virgin Lucy advances with a burning lamp to meet the Bridegroom.
 She typifies the Church and the soul now preparing their bridal robes for a Christmas marriage.

 - Select one of the recipes for this feast to prepare.
-Here is a recipe for cuccia, an Italian dish.
+Of special mention is cuccia, an Italian dish.
 This is another version.

-- Say a prayer to St. Lucy for those who are physically and spiritually blind.
+- Say a prayer to St. Lucy for those who are physically and/or spiritually blind.

 - Read the Life of St. Lucy taken from Ælfric’s Lives of the Saints written in the 10th century.

 - For St. Lucia Swedish resources, see Hemslöjd.
-Especially recommended are the St. Lucia's Crowns, either plastic to wear or brass for display, the books Lucia, Child of Light: The History and Traditions of Sweden's Lucia Celebration and Lucia Morning in Sweden.
+Especially recommended are the St. Lucia's Crowns, either plastic to wear or brass for display.
+Or make one, as suggested by this tutorial.